 So how do you step up your savings?
 Well, a great way is to have a plan.
 Don’t leave it to chance or rely on whatever is left at the end of your pay cycle.
 An option is to set up a direct deposit to put away a set amount, every time you get paid, into a high-interest earning account that you don’t touch.
 Get used to having to do without that amount – you’re going to have to do that when you have a home loan anyway.
 And don’t forget to take a close look at where you are spending your money.
 Are there areas you could reduce your expenditure and continue to live well?
 For example, could you cook more at home and limit lunch dates?
 It might mean sacrificing a luxury or two along the way but it can be worth it in the end!

 If you are keen to buy your own home, but just need a bit more help financially, it might just be worth looking into these three areas.
 All the best with your home buying journey!

-Sharma Haller is an experienced banking professional with over 11 years working for Heritage Bank.
+Sharma Haller is an experienced banking professional with many years working for Heritage Bank.
 She currently manages two of Heritage Bank’s Toowoomba branches.
 She loves her team and their passion for helping customers achieve their financial dreams.
 In her spare time, she enjoys cooking and travelling and of course spending time with her husband and two beautiful children!